DanDaDaDanDan/Situator/README.md

 An interactive scenario simulator that uses AI to create and manage dynamic role-playing situations.
 Built as a static website using JavaScript ES6 modules and Alpine.js.

+You can play with it at https://dandadadandan.github.io/Situator/ or clone the project and run a web server to host it.

 ### Usage

 Type messages or actions in the chat input: